 Q: Will it be disruptive?

-Q: Is there a security or safety risk at the event?
+Q: Is there a security or safety risk?

-A: All steps and measures will be taken to make sure this is a safe and enjoyable event for everyone.
-The biggest risk is probably to the artwork (displaying it outside) so the more local people that are involved and attending the less risk there is of anything being stolen or damaged.
-There will be people rostered to invigilate and manage visitors all day.
+A: All steps and measures will be taken to make sure this is a safe and enjoyable project for everyone.
+The biggest risk is probably to the artworks so the more local people that are involved and attending the less risk there is of anything being stolen or damaged.

 Each area will have a local site manager appointed to see that gates are open and closed for the advertised times and so we can notify the team of any incidents.